misuzu/nix-simple-deploy/README.md

 OPTIONS:
-    -n, --nix-serve-port <nix-serve-port>       Port used for nix-serve, use this option if you have other services that use this port on local or remote machine [default: 8080] -k, --signing-key </path/to/signing-key>    File containing the secret signing key -t, --target-host <USER@HOST>               Specifies the NixOS target host
+    -n, --nix-serve-port <nix-serve-port>       Port used for nix-serve, use this option if you have other services that use port 9999 on local or remote machine [default: 9999] -k, --signing-key </path/to/signing-key>    File containing the secret signing key -t, --target-host <USER@HOST>               Specifies the NixOS target host